decentraland/nft-server/README.md

 - `contractAddress`: Filter results by contract address.
 It supports multiple values by adding the query param multiple times.
 Type: `address`.
 - `itemRarity`: Filter results by `Rarity`.
 It supports multiple values by adding the query param multiple times.
 Possible values: `unique`, `mythic`, `legendary`, `epic`, `rare`, `uncommon`, `common`.
 - `network`: Filter results by `Network`.
 Possible values: `ETHEREUM`, `MATIC`.
+- `adjacentToRoad`: Filter land that is next to a road.
+Type: `boolean`
+- `minDistanceToPlaza`: Filter land that has a distance to a plaza of minimun this value.
+Type: `number`
+- `maxDistanceToPlaza`: Filter land that has a distance to a plaza of maximun this value.
+Type `number`
+- `minEstateSize`: Filter results by minimum amount of parcels in the Estate.
+Type: `number`
+- `maxEstateSize`: Filter results by maximum amount of parcels in the Estate.
+Type: `number`

 ## Stats